limikael/ideas/MakeAtTheOnion.md

 ## Business Model

-The are different business models possible for running a makerspace.
+There are different business models possible for running a makerspace.
 I would like to see the makerspace as a marketplace.
 This means that we will not charge membership fees, but rather provide a place where people can buy and sell goods and services.
 For example, I will buy a 3D printer, and let people use it and pay per 100g of 3D printed output.
 If someone finds my price too expensive, they can buy a 3D printer themselves and compete with me.
 I will also sell material and